AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 ---
-title: Design a form with the Form Designer
+title: Design a form with the form designer
 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-description: You can design a custom form with the Form Designer.
+description: You can design a custom form with the form designer.
 author: Courtney
 feature: System Setup and Administration
 role: Admin
 exl-id: 5712e82d-bd1d-4d8a-9a2a-1e19b562b9d1
 ---

-# Design a form with the Form Designer
+# Design a form with the form designer

+{{highlighted-preview-article-level}}

-You can design a custom form with the Form Designer.
+You can design a custom form with the form designer.
 You can attach custom forms to different Workfront objects to capture data about those objects.

 ## Access requirements